 Fortunately, jewelry retailers have a big advantage over our friends trying to sell books.
 Book retailers can’t possibly read every book they stock.
 The added value they contribute to the process is marginal at best.
 The only help I ever seem to get in a book store is usually unsolicited, and often sounds like this, “The diet books are along the back wall...”

-Jewelry sales people must be more informed about the products they sell, and learn the sales techniques that will make them more successful and productive.
+The 24 Karat Club offers a variety of scholarships to members of the jewelry trade so that sales people can not only be more informed about the products they sell, but learn the sales techniques that will make them more successful and productive.
 Sales “clerks” will no longer make it in today’s on-line world.
 Only those businesses that employ well-trained, professional sales people can provide the experience consumers are looking for and will avoid the fate of so many retailers today.

 We want our jewelry consumers to have a fun, educational, stress-free, emotionally-rewarding experience every time they walk into a store.
 All the things they can’t get on-line.
 If our sales people are trained to provide that, we’ll have nothing to worry about from the internet retailers.